 Here’s what we accomplished with our 10K Strong campaign:

 - We developed and shared the 10K Strong pledge, a powerful statement of our vision for a city with homes, education, economy, sanctuary, and democracy for all.

-- Through mass meetings and extensive neighborhood canvassing, more than 4,500 said “yes” in support of the 10K Strong principles, putting us on track to achieve our two-year goal of 10,000 pledges by the end of 2018.
+- Through mass meetings and extensive neighborhood canvassing, more than 4,500 said “yes” in support of the 10K Strong principles.

 - Through our voter engagement work with National Domestic Workers Alliance, Fight for $15, Durham Association of Educators, and refugee communities, we helped to nearly double voter turnout in the municipal election.